quantrocket/networking/README.md

     }

-Multithreading Server/Client
----

-Currently, the classes `BaseServer` and `BaseClient` are single-threaded.
-Their logic can be called using the `void logic()` methods.
-Extending them for multithreading is sketched in `example2.cpp` and will be moved to a seperate multithreading server class.

 Protocols
 ---

-UDP support is currently disabled.
+The primitive UDP support was removed.
 I'm not shure whether I already need UDP, so it will stay disabled for a non-specified while.